Mammoth Cave National Park

 April 11

-We got to Mammoth Cave National Park about 4:00 pm.
+We got to Mammoth Cave National Park for cave tours, camping, and hiking at about 4:00 pm.
 There was no ranger at the entrance so we just proceeded to Mammoth Cave Campground, and then set up camp at our reserved site, and relaxed a bit.
 Our site, 101, was a nice site that backed up to a beautiful scene of woods, and our neighbors were not too close.
 We were within walking distance of the camp store, visitors center, and the departure point for cave tours.
 We had one cave tour scheduled for each of the next two mornings.

 At around 7:00 pm we hiked the very close and very short trail to Sunset Point from the campground to see sunset.
 It was good to get there about 20 minutes before actual sunset tine since the sun actually sets behind the mountains and trees way before it goes below the horizon.
 A few people got there too late.